Mathematics

 Intent

-At Woodcocks’ Well CE (VA) Primary School, Mathematics should be fully inclusive to every child.
-In our school we are discovering a world of wonder.
-Through God’s spirit, we aim to equip all our children with the necessary skills which will allow them to flourish in the world they are growing up in.
-Our aims are to fulfil the requirements of the National Curriculum; teaching children to make sense of the world around them by developing their ability to calculate, reason and solve problems.
-We aim to support children in achieving economic well-being by equipping them with a range of computational skills and the ability to solve problems in a variety of context by delivering a master curriculum.
+At Woodcocks’ Well CE (VA) Primary School, we enable children to ‘discover a world of wonder, empowered by God’s spirit’ by developing children to be aspirational, resilient, reflective, independent, confident and passionate learners.
+To achieve this our Mathematics is fully inclusive to every child.
+We fulfil the requirements of the National Curriculum; teaching children to make sense of the world around them by developing their ability to calculate, reason and solve problems.
+We support children in achieving economic well-being by equipping them with a range of computational skills and the ability to solve problems in a variety of context by delivering a mastery curriculum.

 The aims of teaching mathematics in our school are: